 Erin Prichard truly believes yoga is a profound and empowering practise of making oneself whole.
-She found the philosophy of Yoga at the age 18, in a moment of trying to get her life back on track.
-She always had an appetite for Easten thought as well as human relationships and studied Eastern Religion along with Family and Child Sciences at University.
+She found the philosophy of yoga at the age 18, in a moment of trying to get her life back on track.
+She always had a passion for Eastern thought as well as human relationships and studied Eastern Religion along with Family and Child Sciences at University.

-Erin worked as a primary school teacher for 10 years, teaching both in private and state school settings in London.
-During that time, she worked with many children who had profound needs.
+Erin worked as a primary school teacher for 10 years, teaching both in private and state schools in London.
+During that time, she worked with children with profound needs.
 She brought yoga into her schools and found it to be the most effective tool for the children to become reembodied and deal with stress.

 Over the last 17 years Erin has had the privilege to teach in different settings, including lecturing at Imperial College on the Science of Yoga and Mindfulness and in prison at HMP Wandsworth.
 She has been running teacher trainings both in London and abroad for over 6 years.

 Erin’s main teaching style is Vinyasa Krama and Yogasana combined with a strong focus on philosophy and inclusivity.
 Her classes touch upon current events, the nature around us, Buddhist principles, and karma yoga.
 She remains forever grateful to those who have influenced her teaching, including Richard Freeman & Mary Taylor, Stewart Gilchrist, Sri.
 V. Sheshadri, Mark Morford, Matthew Sanford, Seth Powell, Emma Henry, Sam & Annaka Harris, and Thom Yorke.
 When not on the mat, she can be found surfing, exploring nature, or lying in a hammock.